oils-for-unix/oils/doc/ref/chap-errors.md

 JSON8 has the same encoding errors as JSON.

 However, the encoding is lossless by design.
-Instead of invalid UTF-8 being turned into a Unicode replacment character, it can use J8 strings with byte escapes like `b'byte \yfe\yff'`.
+Instead of invalid UTF-8 being turned into a Unicode replacement character, it can use J8 strings with byte escapes like `b'byte \yfe\yff'`.

 ### err-json8-decode